 The kernel swaps out rarely accessed memory pages to use freed memory pages as cache to speed up file system operations, for example during backup operations.

 SAP NetWeaver and SAP HANA use large amounts of memory for accelerated access to business data.
 Parts of this memory are rarely accessed.
 When a user request needs to access paged-out memory, the response time is poor.
-It is even worse when an SAP application running on Java incurs a Java garbage collection: The system starts heavy page-in (disc I/O) activity and has a poor response time for an extended period of time.
+It is even worse when an SAP application running on Java incurs a Java garbage collection: The system starts heavy page-in (disk I/O) activity and has a poor response time for an extended period of time.

 SUSE Linux Enterprise Server for SAP Applications includes a kernel tuning option that allows the system administrator to limit the amount of page cache that the kernel uses when there is competition between application memory and page cache.
 This option tells the kernel that when the page cache is filled to the configured limit, application memory is more important and should thus not be paged out.
 No pages will be paged out if the memory footprint of the workload plus the configured page-cache limit do not exceed the amount of physical RAM in the system.